TheMMSH/google-images/Readme.md

 ### Endpoints

-Now if you want to download images use link below:
+Now if you want to store google images in postgres use link below:

 GET http://localhost:9000/download/start?query=bad%20kittens&count=10